jcberquist/aws-cfml/README.md

     // this overrides the default region supplied at init response = aws.s3.listBucket( region = 'us-west-1', bucket = 'mybucket' );

-    // if you do not supply an `awsKey` and `awsSecretKey` at init then it
-    // will attempt to retrieve those credentials from an IAM role aws = new aws( defaultRegion = 'us-east-1' );

 All responses are returned as a struct with the following format:

 	response = {